 These pens have been on the market for ages, and they make a lot of sense when it comes to bullet journaling.
 This is because they can give felt-tip-like lines, but can also write like a regular ballpoint just as well.
 No smudges, no bleeding, just pure performance.
 While available in a multitude of colors, it’s best if you stick to black for journal entries, layouts, and boundaries.

 - Perfect for taking notes, journaling, writing...

-An effortless overall experience, precise and high quality legible ink, as well as a comfortable build that ensures use which your hands enjoy rather than resist are what defines this pen.
+An effortless overall experience, precise and high-quality legible ink, as well as a comfortable build that ensures use that your hands enjoy rather than resist, are what define this pen.
 Further, if you’re concerned about safety, you should know that this pen has been certified as non-toxic by the AP.
-A fulfilling, effortless, high quality writing experience is guaranteed.
+A fulfilling, effortless, high-quality writing experience is guaranteed.